lelylan/simple-oauth2/README.md

 run();
 ```

+See the [API reference](./API.md#accesstoken) for a complete reference of available options.

+#### Revoke an access or refresh token

-When you've done with the token or you want to log out, you can revoke the access and refresh tokens.
+When you've done with the token or you want to log out, you can revoke both access and refresh tokens.

 ```javascript
 async function run() {